Takaovi/BatchStealer/README.md

 # BatchStealer | [BatchStealer Example](https://github.com/Takaovi/BatchStealer-Example)

-* My attempt at making a stealer with fucking BATCH.
-It sucks lmfao.
+### 📜 A batch script for taking things and sending them to a webhook

 ## [Get The Automatic Builder](https://github.com/Takaovi/BSBuilder) ❤️

-### 📜 A batch script for taking things and sending them to a webhook
+My attempt at making a stealer with batch, it sucks.
+The script will not be updated anymore.
+If something, a new one would be made, this time properly.
+Treat the current BatchStealer as POC, not a finished product/malware.

 3.4.2021 < FUD [(Virustotal)](https://www.virustotal.com/gui/file/6dfc563da383268f927fd90834afe1f2b5757933ea7527029c94f5aa6ab08c0d/detection)